Citymonstret/TranslationSuite/README.md

 Java translation file implementation made easy.

+JSON
+--
+The json parser json-io and json-simple (included in the pom.xml)

 Yaml
 --
-The YAML parser required SnakeYaml (included in the pom.xml)
+The YAML parser requires SnakeYaml (included in the pom.xml)

 Examples
 --